-“How to Prepare Your House for Sale?” is a thought every home seller should be considering before that sign goes in the yard and the new listing announcement hits Zillow.
+“How to Prepare Your House for Sale?” is a thought every home seller should be considering before that sign goes in the yard and the new listing announcement hits Landmark's website.
 After all, this will likely be one of the largest transactions you will take part in throughout your life.
 But, where do you start?

 Preparing Your House For Sale Checklist

 “Sellers should depersonalize as much as possible.
-Buyers need to be able to see themselves living in a home and it's difficult if the house is decorated in a way that is really personal to the current owner like lots of family photos, even artwork,” says Dan Doughty, Mountain Life Properties of Landmark Realty Group.
+Buyers need to be able to see themselves living in a home and it's difficult if the house is decorated in a way that is really personal to the current owner like lots of family photos, even artwork,” said Dan Doughty, Mountain Life Properties of Landmark Realty Group.
 "If you are serious and ready to sell, it would be beneficial to stop thinking of your dwelling as a home and start referring to it as a house."

 Cleaning and Decluttering

 Mountain Life Properties of Landmark Realty Group real estate industry veteran, Doug Treadwell explains: “There are homes you live in to fit your lifestyle and there are homes you are trying to sell.
 These are not necessarily the same home.
 This relates to decluttering and staging the home to present the best look to a buyer in order to maximize the selling price for the seller.”
 Thus, depending on your house and market, it is important to understand what a potential buyer is looking for.
 Qualified real estate agents will be able to advise you on this matter and how to prepare your house for sale."

 Because human beings are moved by all five senses, you must be sensitive to the odors surrounding your house.
 You may have become desensitized to this, so it would be a good idea to ask a friend or again, your real estate agent for feedback.
 Some agents will even recommend baking cookies for your open houses to present a welcoming feel.
 A home that smells nice can give your open house a boost.

 Fresh Paint and Paint Colors